What is caching?

 - PC: ctrl-shift-r

 The reload trick didn’t work, what next?

 Logged-in site editors have the ability to clear the version of a page cached by our content delivery service.
-Just click the “Refresh” button in the black bar at the top of the page you want to refresh (see screenshot below).
+Just click the “Purge Page Cache” button in the black bar at the top of the page you want to refresh (see screenshot below).
+In general, this also happens automatically every 4 hours.
 This is sometimes necessary in cases where content from one page is included on another page.
 When a page is edited, its cached version is cleared automatically.
 The page that includes the edited content may not have been cleared from the cache.
 See overview for more detail.